davewsmith/flask-starter/NOTES.md

   * [done] Set up a basic flask application
   * [nope] Sort out mounting . inside the container
+  * [done] Set up tests and flake8
-  * Set up tests and run them from a github action
+  * Run tests and flake8 from a github action
   * Add database parts (with migrations) using SQLite3
-  * Add celery, using redis
   * Add auth, using a development OIDC server
   * Put the app behind gunicorn
+  * Asynchronous task support (celery, redis)

 Optional:

+  * coverage
+  * Add MySQL or PostgreSQL support
   * Pick a CSS framework
-  * Add MySQL or PostgreSQL support
   * HTMX
   * Sort out how to deploy internally behind tailscale